SM gauge fields localized on non-Abelian vortices in 6 dimensions: Localization of the gauge fields on vortices

-Reflecting the fact that $\beta_1$ is a weighted average of $|\beta_2|$ and $|\beta_3|$, the corresponding potential $\vcal_1$ has two attractive valley around the vortices at $(x^4,x^5) = (\pm 2,0)$.
-Hence the zero mode wave function of $Y_\mu$ are concentrated around both the vortex associated to $SU(3)$ and $SU(2)$.
+Reflecting the fact that $\beta_1$ is a weighted average of $|\beta_2|$ and $|\beta_3|$, the corresponding potential $\vcal_1$ has two attractive valleys around the vortices at $(x^4,x^5) = (\pm 2,0)$.
+Hence the zero mode wave function of $Y_\mu$ is concentrated around both the vortex associated to $SU(3)$ and $SU(2)$.
 This results in an interesting difference between wave functions of $Y_\mu$ compared to $G_\mu$ and $W_\mu$.
-The spectra of the gluon and W bosons do not depend on the vortex positions.
+The spectra of the gluons and W bosons do not depend on the separation between vortices.
 The gluon (W boson) has a single massless mode localized around the vortex associated to $SU(3)$ ($SU(2)$).
 On the other hand, the spectrum of $Y_\mu$ depends on the vortex separations, though the single zero mode always exists.
-Suppose that the vortices associated to $SU(3)$ and $SU(2)$ are infinitely separated, then two attractive potentials are also separated infinitely.
-Each of the isolated attractive potential has the localized zero mode.
-Hence the whole spectrum should include two massless modes of $U(1)$ gauge field : the one is localized around the the vortex associated to $SU(3)$, and the other around the vortex associated to $SU(2)$.
-Let us next bring the vortices associated to $SU(3)$ and $SU(2)$ closer to each other and put them at a finite distance.
-The degenerate two zero modes now split (level repulsion) by a quantum tunneling effect between the two attractive potentials.
+Suppose that the vortices associated to $SU(3)$ and $SU(2)$ are infinitely separated, then two potential wells are also separated infinitely.
+Each of the isolated well has a localized zero mode.
+Hence the whole spectrum should include two massless modes for $U(1)$ gauge field.
+If we, however, bring the vortices again together the degenerate zero modes now split (level repulsion) by a quantum tunneling effect between the two wells.
 The lowest one remains massless while the other one is lifted by an exponentially suppressed nonperturbative tunneling effect.
 Note also that if the vortices associated to $SU(3)$ and $SU(2)$ are completely coincident, the $SU(5)$ is unbroken and $\beta_1$ becomes identical to $\beta_3$ and $\beta_2$.
 As we saw above, $\beta_3$ ($\beta_3$) admits only a single discrete spectrum which is massless, so is $\beta_1$ at the coincident limit.
 Therefore, the lifted zero mode that is normalizable for well-separated 3-2 splitting background should enter into continuum spectrum at a particular value of the separation.
-Concrete examples are given in Fig.~\ref{fig:example_1}.
-Hence, an extra massive localized mode can exist in $Y_\mu$ unlike $G_\mu$ and $W_\mu$.
+Concrete examples are given in Fig.~\ref{fig:old_example_1}.
+Hence, an extra massive mode can exist in $Y_\mu$ unlike in $G_\mu$ and $W_\mu$.
 This extra massive vector particle can be an evidence for the underlying background of vortices.
 It may be observable if the 3-2 split configuration with a large separation of the vortices is realized as the stabilized configuration.